eclipse-tractusx/tractus-x-umbrella/docs/api/API_Doc.md

 # API Requests for Data Exchange

-This document provides information on the endpoints.
+This document provides about API requests for the Data Exchange.

 ## Postman